Clock gating: Other considerations

 Chips designed for battery-powered or ultra-low-power applications—such as mobile phones, wearable devices, and embedded systems—typically simultaneously implement multiple clock gating strategies.
 Manual clock gating involves software drivers that enable or disable clocks to various idle controllers.
 In contrast, automatic clock gating uses hardware mechanisms to detect when a clock is unnecessary and dynamically turns it off.
 These approaches often operate together within the same enable tree.
 For example, an internal bus or bridge may employ automatic gating, keeping the clock disabled until accessed by the CPU or a DMA engine.
 In contrast, peripherals on that bus might be permanently gated off if unused in a particular board design.

+Clock gating may also be used to reduce area.
+If many registers have the same enable, clock gating them at a higher point in the clock tree may cost only one integrated clock gate worth of area, but would save a 2:1 multiplexer (the "feedback mux" normally used to implement the enable) worth of area per register that has that enable.